georgecwan/rss2reddit/README.md

 - Fill in the "subreddits" section with a list of all the subreddits and the corresponding RSS url to generate posts from.
-- The delay parameter should be a positive integer representing how many seconds the program waits before checking the RSS feed for updates.
-This is the only paramater that does not have quotation marks around it.
+- The delay parameter should be a positive integer representing how many seconds the program waits before listening to RSS feed for updates.
+Any new links posted to the rss feed during the delay period will be ignored.
+  This is the only parameter that does not have quotation marks around it.
   - The flair parameter is optional.
 If you want to add flair to your posts, enter the text you want to use as flair.
   Otherwise, do not include the flair parameter in your config file.
     - Format for one subreddit (no flairs):